 Employment Law Compliance Counseling and Training

-The Employment & Labor Law Department partners with clients to prevent or resolve employment disputes whenever feasible, through employment-related compliance counseling and training.
-Every year, more and more laws are passed that affect employers and protect employees.
-These create an endless stream of requirements for employers, as well as employment-related claims and litigation.
+The Employment & Labor Law Department partners with clients to prevent or resolve employment disputes, whenever feasible, through employment-related compliance counseling and training.
+Every year, more and more laws are passed that affect employers and protect employees, creating an endless stream of requirements for employers, as well as employment-related claims and litigation.
 The Gibbons attorneys who counsel and train clients on employment and labor law compliance are not only knowledgeable about the full range of state and federal laws and regulations, but they have actual experience litigating cases that interpret these laws, which results in advice that is both relevant and practical.

 Transactional Employment Matters

 Gibbons attorneys regularly work on mergers and acquisitions to advise on strategy and prepare documents used in transactional matters.
 We focus on the employment-related aspects of transactions included in purchase and sale agreements, employment agreements, restrictive covenant agreements, equity and stock agreements, and related compensation plans.
 We also advise regarding retention plans and post-acquisition matters, such as employee integration and benefits coordination.